NickHoulding/FlashForge/README.md

 ## Problem Statement

-Creating effective study flashcards is time-consuming and requires careful consideration of pedagogical principles.
-Students and learners often struggle to:
-- Extract the most important concepts from dense source material
-- Formulate clear, focused questions that test understanding rather than memorization
-- Generate enough flashcards to cover all key topics without overwhelming themselves
-- Leverage their existing knowledge bases and notes for flashcard creation
+During my undergraduate studies, I noticed myself wanting an easy and quick way to study course material, but I would always get burnt out after creating comprehensive study flashcard sets manually myself.
+I realized that AI would be a perfect application for this, as it would take out all the busy work leading to burnout before I even start studying at all.
+This project aims to bring that vision to life through an MCP server, compatible with Claude Desktop, and able to be set up within just a few minutes.

-FlashForge automates this process using AI, transforming raw text or topic queries into high-quality flashcards optimized for spaced repetition learning systems like Anki.
+FlashForge automates the flashcard creation process using AI, transforming raw text or topic queries into high-quality flashcards optimized for spaced repetition learning systems like Quizlet and other study platforms.

 ---

 ## What is FlashForge?

 FlashForge is a Python-based Model Context Protocol (MCP) server that generates study flashcards using AI.
 It integrates with Claude Desktop and other MCP clients to provide on-demand flashcard generation from either direct text input or topic-based research using a VectorForge RAG backend.

+**FlashForge demonstrates agentic workflows**, where Claude acts as an **orchestrator model** through tool calling, delegating the actual flashcard generation to local Ollama models.
+This architecture showcases how AI assistants can coordinate multiple AI systems to accomplish complex tasks efficiently.

 The server exposes MCP tools that AI assistants can call to:
 - Generate flashcards from provided text passages